 A facial detox mask can be a skincare game-changer.
 Masks designed to detoxify the face deliver an intense dose of nourishing, hydrating, or soothing ingredients in a highly concentrated formula.
 If you want to remove impurities like dirt and oil from your skin, a facial detox mask is an excellent option.

 How do these masks work?
 Each mask is formulated to draw out impurities and promote clean, healthy, refreshed skin.
 Many detox masks work especially well for acne and blemish-prone skin because they help prevent clogged pores.

 Other detox masks help remove pollutants and toxins from the skin to mitigate potential damage caused by UV rays, pollution, and other environmental stressors.

-In short, the right facial detox mask can give you clearer, smoother, brighter skin.
-But how do you know which is best?
-Before you buy, it helps to determine your skin type and the formula that would best suit your needs.
+In short, the right facial detox mask can give you clearer, smoother, brighter skin, but how do you know which is best?
+Before you buy, you'll want to determine your skin type and the formula that would best suit your needs.

 As mentioned, facial detox masks help clear the skin of impurities, toxins, pollutants, and other harmful substances.
 These masks can also encourage the skin’s production of collagen and elastin and promote cell turnover.
 What’s more, some masks create a strong and protective barrier on the skin.

 Most detox masks contain ingredients that draw out impurities and other debris to deep-clean the pores.
 Others help protect against free radical damage and other environmental stressors.
 Some detox masks also help hydrate and condition the skin.

 Some mask formulas will be better for your skin (and your skin concerns) than others.
 To find the best facial detox mask for you, consider your skin type.

 If your skin is prone to clogged pores and breakouts, choose a facial detox mask that absorbs dirt, oil, makeup, and other impurities.
 These masks deep-clean the pores so they’re less likely to clog and promote acne.